-5.7.1.
-Alternative energy systems and renewable energy systems shall be permitted and encouraged throughout the Secondary Plan Area in accordance with Provincial and Federal requirements.
-5.7.2.
+- 5.6.1.
+In order to reduce energy consumption development proposals that include energy efficient building design, and practices in all new buildings, shall be encouraged and supported. - 5.6.2.
+Alternative energy systems and renewable energy systems shall be permitted and encouraged throughout the Secondary Plan Area in accordance with Provincial and Federal requirements. - 5.6.3.
 Development plans and building designs shall provide opportunities for south facing windows and building orientation to maximize potential for passive and active solar energy.
-Where feasible, implement street and block alignment within 25 degrees of geographic east-west to maximize solar gain.
+Where feasible, implement street and block alignment within 15 degrees of geographic east-west to maximize solar gain.

-5.8 Local Food Production
+5.7 Local Food Production

-- 5.8.1.
+- 5.7.1.
 The creation of opportunities for local food production and distribution in the Secondary Plan Area is supported by the Municipality.
 Development plans and building designs shall incorporate opportunities for local food production through: - a.
 Community gardens; - b.
 Community orchards; and - c.
 Local market space (i.e., a farmer's market).